 - Disability Discrimination – Under the Americans with Disabilities Act, as well as the California Fair Employment and Housing Act, employers must make reasonable and appropriate accommodations for disabled workers

 - Gender Discrimination – Gender discrimination is illegal and employers must treat employees equally regardless of their sexual preference or identification.

 If you believe you were treated unfairly and illegally by your employer, your Grey Law attorney will assess your case and discuss viable options that may be available to you, including reinstatement, back wages and compensation.

 Grey Law Represents Victims of Sexual and Racial Harassment and Discrimination:

 - Racial and Ethnic Discrimination – An employee may not be demoted or terminated based on their race or ethnicity.
 Employers must comply with California’s Fair Employment and Housing Act, which makes it illegal to discriminate based on skin color, language or other personal preferences.

 - Sexual Harassment – It is illegal for an employer to demand sexual favors from employees or to use sex as a bargaining tool.

 - Pregnancy Discrimination – An employee cannot be fired because of pregnancy.
 Maternity leave cannot be denied.
 Pregnant employees are guaranteed special protections.

 Whistleblower Retaliation and Wage and Hour Disputes:

 - Whistleblowers – Employees who report suspected illegal activities may not be retaliated against by their employers.
 Compensation in the form of lost earnings, benefits and attorney’s fees are often recoverable.
 In some cases punitive damages may be available.
-Ask your Grey Law attorney how the California Whistleblower Protection Act may benefit you.
+Ask your Los Angeles employment law attorney how the California Whistleblower Protection Act may benefit you.